RHIT-CSSE/csse220/README.md

 To clone this repo see [the instructions](Docs/getting_the_repo.md)

-If you are a student, please do not fork this repo in Github
+If you are a student, please do not fork this repo in Github!